cscart/docs/designer_guide/styles.rst

 	 "names": { "example_style": "Cool Style" }

-	*	``default`` - default styles (it will be impossible to remove them with Visual Editor).
+	*	``default`` - default styles (it will be impossible to remove them with the Theme Editor).

 schema.json
 +++++++++++

-The **schema.json** file contains all available fields for editing in Visual Editor in the *json* format.
+The **schema.json** file contains all available fields for editing in the Theme Editor in the *json* format.
 With this file you can add custom fields for editing.

 **schema.json** is divided into 4 parts: